Updated: June 5/2018

 3. Command Class - A,B,C,D

-4. Cross Rails to 18” - Open (entrants in this class may not enter any other over fences classes).
+4. Cross Rails to 18” - A,B,C,D,E,F (entrants in this class may not enter any other over fences classes).
 To be judged on riders position and horses way of going.

 5. Equitation over Fences - 17 and under (A,B,C combined).
 Maximum 2’

 6. Equitation over Fences - 18 and over (D).
 Maximum 2’6”

 7. Jumper - 17 and under (A,B,C combined).
 Maximum 2’6”